Feeling feminine is as easy as slipping into a beautiful bra.

 Problem #7: Bra Shows Through Clothing

-Just like visible panty lines, a bra that shows through your clothes isn’t chic.
-(Unless, of course, you purposely want to show it off.)
+Just like visible panty lines, a bra that peeks through your clothes isn’t exactly fashionable (unless, of course, that’s the look you’re going for).

-Here’s how to keep your bra under cover:
+Here’s how to ensure your bra stays discreetly concealed:

 - Look for bras with smooth cups and minimal details.
 Lacy fabrics and trimmings are pretty, but they often show through lightweight fabrics.

-- Wear a black or nude bra.
-The black bra should be worn under dark clothing, while the nude bra works best with light colors.
-Look for a bra that matches your skin tone.
+- Wear a black or skin tone bra.
+The black bra should be worn under dark clothing, while a nude or skin tone bra words best with light colors.
 Avoid white bras since these tend to show through clothing.

 What are YOUR biggest bra problems?

 Hopefully your biggest bra problem now is having too many bras and too little time!

 But if you have any bra woes that weren’t covered, share them below so we can help.
 And if you have any other tips to add to this list, I’d love to hear them!